 Heuvelton Girls control Plattsburgh

 Apr.
-24—HEUVELTON — Control was a key word for the Heuvelton girls lacrosse team in Monday's NAC girls lacrosse game against Plattsburgh High School.
+26—HEUVELTON — Control was a key word for the Heuvelton Girls Lacrosse team in Monday's NAC Girls Lacrosse game against Plattsburgh High School.

 The Lady Bulldogs controlled the scoreboard at Coach Stephanie Field by a 17-7 margin by gaining a significant edge in groundball control and controlling 17 of the 28 draws.